clovis-de-melo/clovis-de-melo/README.md

 # Hi there, nice to meet you!

-I am a Fluent English speaker Brazilian with a Technical Support background, working for multinational companies such as Google, Facebook, Cognizant and four years of experience as a Web Developer, working for IBM.
+I am a Fluent English speaker Brazilian with a Technical Support background and four years of experience as a Web Developer.

 Feel free to add me on [Linkedin](https://www.linkedin.com/in/clovisdemelo/).